It’s a deal: Bears close on Arlington Heights property, say stadium is no guarantee - NewsBreak

 If the project proceeds, the Bears said it would be one of the largest mega-projects in Midwest history.

-Although Bears officials repeated a public stance against seeking taxpayer funds “locally or otherwise” for the stadium, they did write that the project would require assistance, including securing “property tax certainty.”
+In the statement, Bears officials repeated a public stance against seeking taxpayer funds “locally or otherwise” for the stadium, but they added that the project would require assistance, including securing “property tax certainty.”

+Arlington Heights Mayor Tom Hayes called the potential construction of a Bears stadium on the racetrack site a "unique opportunity."
+He said the work now begins on setting a stadium construction and financing plan that pleases everyone.

+"We want to make sure this is a win-win for everybody," Hayes said.
+"That's always been my goal from Day One, that whatever we do is not only good for the Village of Arlington Heights but everybody involved."

-“For the development to move forward, and for this effort to be financially feasible, a public-private partnership addressing predictable taxes and necessary infrastructure funding for public uses is essential,” the statement read.
-“Public funds for infrastructure will provide regional improvements such as roads for better traffic flow and water drainage for residents throughout the area.”
+Bears officials said public funds for infrastructure would also provide regional improvements, including "roads for better traffic flow and water drainage for residents throughout the area."

+As far as how a potential stadium would look, the Bears unveiled a preliminary proposal for the site in September 2022.
+Hayes described that plan as "a starting point."

+"Don't know exactly what the final plan is going to be, but we're going to make sure that it's a regional destination — not just for the village, but for the northwest suburbs and the whole Chicagoland area," he said.

 Bears officials maintained that no decision has been made concerning the development of the property.